CobayaSampler/cobaya/docs/example_advanced.rst

         ["y", {"prior": {"min": -2, "max": 2}, "ref": 0, "proposal": 0.2}]])

-Now, let's assume that we want to track the radius of the ring, whose posterior will be approximately Gaussian, and the angle, whose posterior will be uniform.
+Now, let's assume that we want to track the radius of the ring, whose posterior will be approximately gaussian, and the angle, whose posterior will be uniform.
 We can define them as function of known input parameters:

 .. code:: python